MSDEVMTL/GlobalAzureBootcamp-2019/Lab2/README.md

 }
 ```

 6. Let's add our first Azure resource.
-Between the `"resources": []` brackets add a strorage Account.
+Between the `"resources": []` brackets add a storage Account.
 To do so, you still can use the extension with the keyword `arm-stg` or copy the following snippet.

 ```json
     {